urob-ctu/docs/docs/training/backpropagation.md

 ## Introduction

 Backpropagation is a cornerstone algorithm in the field of machine learning, particularly in the training of neural networks.
 It serves as the engine that enables the training of deep learning models.

+Conceptually, backpropagation is an algorithm for assigning "blame" or "responsibility" for the final loss to every parameter in the network.
+It starts with the total error at the end and works backward, using the chain rule to calculate how much each weight contributed to that error.

 In this text, we will explain the backpropagation algorithm and its components.

 {: .note }
 >Note that we will not explain every term used in this text.
 We assume that you are familiar with the basic concepts of neural networks.
 If you are not yet, we recommend reading the previous texts in this course.